-

 A baby born dead before the 24th week is classed as a miscarriage, even though in many cases the mother will have been through labour and given birth.
-Everyday in the UK 17 families face the terrible pain, confusion and desolation that the death of a baby can bring.
+Everyday in the UK many families face the terrible pain, confusion and desolation that the death of a baby can bring.
 When miscarriages are added, that number rises dramatically.
 Despite this, bereaved parents are often unaware that it can happen.
 This can lead to feelings of loneliness, victimhood, anger and despair: “why did this happen to us?”
 Sometimes there’s a clear medical cause – a genetic abnormality, a malfunctioning placenta or cord or an infection.
 But often there’s no apparent reason, even after a post-mortem.
 Having no reason can be especially distressing.

 There can be physical effects of grief – it can be exhausting, affect concentration and motivation, cause symptoms such as chest pain and anxiety.
 It can also affect self-confidence and self-esteem.
 It’s also true that, very commonly, a baby’s death puts enormous strain on relationships.
 Couples may grieve differently and this can lead to difficulties or accusations that one or the other doesn’t care, or cares too much.